NodeMixaholic/OpenSlotTips/README.md

 # OpenSlotTips v2
-Slot tips for the newbie to "gaming" (including myself)
+Slot tips for the newbie to "gaming" (including myself), based off of Professor Slots' tips.

 * ***Only spend what you are willing to lose***
 * ***3 pulls, 1 cent, 1-25 credits*** recommended...